Treasury yields surge amid U.S. stimulus expectations

 U.S. Federal Reserve (the Fed) Chairman Jerome Powell mentioned the topic of rising yields during a March 4 speech, remarking that the increase has garnered his attention in recent weeks, Robison said.
 “While Powell noted that he would be concerned by a persistent tightening in financial conditions, his overall comments were dovish in nature,” he observed, explaining that the Fed chair didn’t announce any plans to combat the sharp rise in long-term yields.
 Powell also reiterated that the central bank was a long way from achieving its goals of full employment and price stability, Robison added.
 Overall, the Fed chair’s comments led to more selling in the bond market, pushing yields up even further, he observed.

 “At the end of the day, the Fed continues to make it clear that it won’t be raising rates any time soon, as nearly 10 million Americans remain out of work and inflation continues to run below its preferred 2% target,” Robison stated.
-He added that due to the central’s bank recent adoption of an average inflation targeting inflation will actually need to run above 2% for a period of time before the Fed considers hiking again.
+He added that due to the central’s bank recent adoption of an average inflation targeting approach, inflation will actually need to run above 2% for a period of time before the Fed considers hiking again.

 Tech stocks swoon as interest rates rise